Last Bottle of Burgundy

 “My girlfriend is pregnant.”

-Theodore Grantham put The Columbus Dispatch on the ottoman and swallowed the last of his Glenlivet single malt scotch.
-“You have a girlfriend?”
+Theodore Grantham slowly folded the newspaper, placed it on the ottoman and swallowed the last of his Glenlivet single malt scotch.
+“You have a girlfriend!?”

 “Yes, sir, Audrey, sir.”

 The vainglorious display of hunting trophies and war memorabilia reminded Ted that he would never live up to his father’s expectations.
-His brothers had made their father proud by excelling in sports in high school, then enlisting in the military, but Ted, the youngest by more than ten years, preferred playing the violin.
+His brothers had made Theodore proud by excelling in sports in high school, then enlisting in the military, but Ted, the youngest by more than ten years, preferred singing and playing his violin.

 “How old is the girl?”